Isaac Reed Age 17

 I have not joined the GLBT group at South.
 There are only five people in it.
 I don’t want to be confined to those five people.
 At Southwest they have a large group.
 More than 20, I think.
 People are dating each other.
 I would like to date someone of the same sex.
 That is not happening at South.
 Right now I don’t really have friends at Southwest or Washburn either.
 So I spend a lot of time alone.

 I’m not in any clubs at South.
 I may join the South dance team next year.
 For eight years I was involved in Young Dance, a city youth dance company.
 On Saturdays we’d be downtown.
 Other days we rehearsed at Barton school.
 I did it until my sister got involved and it became her thing and not mine anymore.

-I am really focused on my future.
+I am focused on my future.
 I have two different plans.
 One is to be an Occupational Therapist working with people with permanent special needs like my sister.
 The other is to be a Foreign Service Officer and work in a place like Baghdad.
-I really like that whole embassy experience.
-I’d like to say there’s a reason behind that Foreign Service Officer thing that is meaningful and moving but the truth is I watched the TV show Homeland and I really really liked it.
-I think it’d be really fun.
+I like that whole embassy experience.
+I’d like to say there’s a reason behind that Foreign Service Officer thing that is meaningful and moving but the truth is I watched the TV show Homeland and thought it’d be really fun.

 Someday I’d also like to go back to India and do something like Foster Care India.

 For college I want to stay around here — family distance.
 Maybe Mankato, Winona State, UW Schools, Hope College in Michigan — it has a good Occupational therapy program and I know someone from the India trip who went there.

 I go to Church on Diamond Lake – UCC.
 My mom Jan is buried in a columbarium there.
 Its a place where her ashes are – and a plaque.
 It’s a mixed bag going there now.
 Lots of support – but its a constant reminder.. .